codacy/docs/docs/release-notes/cloud/cloud-2023-10-16-bundler-audit-deprecation.md

 # Deprecation of bundler-audit October 16, 2023

 <!-- TODO TAROT-2399 Update with the correct date-->
-On October 16th 2023 we deprecated the tool **bundler-audit** in favor of [**Trivy**](https://github.com/codacy/codacy-trivy), a more complete and actively maintained tool for detecting vulnerabilities in Ruby gems and other languages.
+On October 16th 2023 we deprecated the tool **bundler-audit** in favor of [**Trivy**](https://github.com/codacy/codacy-trivy), a more complete and actively maintained tool for detecting vulnerabilities in Ruby gems and other languages, with a vulnerability database that is updated daily.

 ## If you are using bundler-audit